Considering an Abortion? Here’s the Info You Need

 We just mentioned the fact that risks increase as your pregnancy progresses.
 That brings up an important topic many women are looking for when seeking abortion information.
 So what are the risks?

-- According to the Mayo Clinic, “Women who have multiple surgical abortion procedures may also have more risk of trauma to the cervix.”
-This can pose problems for future pregnancies.
+- Cervical trauma.
+According to the Mayo Clinic, “Women who have multiple surgical abortion procedures may also have more risk of trauma to the cervix.”
+Cervical insufficiency can pose problems like preterm birth for future pregnancies.

-- Studies have listed “induced abortion” as a breast cancer risk factor.
+- Increased risk of breast cancer.
+Studies have listed “induced abortion” as a risk factor.

-- There may be emotional side effects related to abortion, whether the abortion was planned or not.
-There may be increased risk of mental health problems following an abortion.
+- Emotional side effects related to abortion, whether the abortion was planned or not.

 So What’s Right For You?

-Just pick up the phone or send an e-mail to schedule an appointment at your convenience.
+Call, email, or visit NAME OF CENTER to learn more about abortion, parenting, and adoption.
 You’ll get a thoughtful, non-judgmental response on the other end.
-Please note, our office doesn’t provide or perform abortions but can provide the abortion information you need.
+Please note, our center doesn’t provide or perform abortions but can provide the abortion information you need.
 We’re here to help you choose the best next steps for your life.

 Primary keyword: Abortion Information